Effects of nuclear explosions: Radar blackout

 The heat of the explosion causes air in the vicinity to become ionized, creating the fireball.
 The free electrons in the fireball affect radio waves, especially at lower frequencies.
 This causes a large area of the sky to become opaque to radar, especially those operating in the VHF and UHF frequencies, which is common for long-range early warning radars.
 The effect is less for higher frequencies in the microwave region, as well as lasting a shorter time – the effect falls off both in strength and the affected frequencies as the fireball cools and the electrons begin to re-form onto free nuclei.

 A second blackout effect is caused by the emission of beta particles from the fission products.
 These can travel long distances, following the Earth's magnetic field lines.
-When they reach the upper atmosphere they cause ionization similar to the fireball, but over a wider area.
+When they reach the upper atmosphere they cause ionization similar to the fireball but over a wider area.
 Calculations demonstrate that one megaton of fission, typical of a two-megaton H-bomb, will create enough beta radiation to blackout an area 400 km across for five minutes.
 Careful selection of the burst altitudes and locations can produce an extremely effective radar-blanking effect.

-The physical effects giving rise to blackouts are those that also cause EMP, which itself can cause power blackouts.
+The physical effects giving rise to blackouts also cause EMP, which can also cause power blackouts.
 The two effects are otherwise unrelated, and the similar naming can be confusing.